zesty-io/bdx-connector-integration/README.md

 This Zesty.io integration writes a file to the ftp named `zesty-sync.txt` with a timestamp of the sync.
 The system will sync once a day.

+## Key Word Topics

+Google Cloud Dunction, Digital Transtion , Legacy Lift and Shift, ERP to Cloud, Google Task

+## Project Organization

+`/models/` contains files that describe the content model in zesty, which values map the location of the BDX data in the XML.
+A function exists to iterate though this special object to verify data existing in the xml files.

+`/lib/` has functions to iterate through the special object, make ftp connection etc.

+`index.js` the core of the cloud function

 ## The BDX XML file

 The BDX file is a large XML file that contains a lot of data in a child parent format.